Imputation Strategies Under Clinical Presence: Impact on Algorithmic Fairness: Related work

 When quantifying algorithmic fairness, three families of definitions emerge from the multiple definitions proposed in the literature~\cite{mitchell2021algorithmic, verma2018fairness}. \emph{Individual fairness}~\cite{dwork2012fairness} deems an algorithm fair if similar individuals (according to a relevant metric) are treated similarly. \emph{Causal fairness} deems an algorithm fair if the prediction would remain unchanged if an individual's group membership changed~\cite{kusner2017counterfactual}, or if group membership does not affect the prediction through inadmissible pathways~\cite{nabi2018fair}. \emph{Group fairness} defines fairness in terms of equal performance across groups, where the performance metric of interest may vary~\cite{hardt2016equality,chouldechova2017fair}.
 Individual fairness requires access to a relevant, task-specific, distance metric to assess who is ``similar", and notions of causal fairness require knowledge of the causal graph between all covariates and target labels.
 In practice, it is rare to have access to such distance metrics or causal graphs.
 As a result, group fairness definitions are the most widely used in practice.

 In healthcare,~\cite{rajkomar2018ensuring} proposes to quantify group fairness as the difference in (i)~observed outcomes, (ii)~model performance or (iii)~care allocation.
 In this paper, we focus on model performance, and in particular the ``\emph{equal performance}" definition of algorithmic fairness~\cite{rajkomar2018ensuring}.
 This definition evaluates if the model performs comparably across groups~\cite{chouldechova2018case, flores2016false, noriega2019active} by comparing group-level metrics, for relevant metrics of interest.
 This definition has been used to quantify if marginalised groups would be impacted differently by medical models' deployment~\cite{chen2018my, chen2019can, pfohl2019creating, seyyed2020chexclusion, zhang2020hurtful}.
-For instance,~\cite{seyyed2020chexclusion} demonstrates X-ray classifiers' performance gap between groups, and highlights the detrimental misdiagnosis for marginalised groups if the models were deployed.
+For instance,~\cite{seyyed2020chexclusion} demonstrates X-ray classifiers' performance gap between groups and highlights the detrimental misdiagnosis for marginalised groups if the models were deployed.
+In this paper, we focus on group fairness as the fairness metric of interest to contribute a study on how missingness patterns may shape algorithmic biases, a problem that has been understudied in the algorithmic fairness literature.